-Command: 🔳
+Command:

 You may now enter the name of any program which will then load and run normally.
-Upon exit from the program, control is re-transferred to TURBO Pascal, and you return to the TURBO prompt >.
+Upon exit from the program, control is re-transferred to TURBO Pascal, and you return to the TURBO prompt > (command line parameters are allowed).